GaboonGrabber Scenario: Manufacturing Vendor Crisis

 After Round 1 response, GaboonGrabber’s next stage activates based on team’s choice:

-If Option A (IT/OT Separation): Round 2 focuses on managing client crisis (Sarah Park threatening contract termination), explaining production halt rationale to Linda Zhang who doesn’t understand cybersecurity risks, and pressure from 150 production workers worried about overtime/layoffs if contract lost.
+If Option A (IT/OT Separation): Round 2 focuses on managing client crisis (client threatening contract termination), explaining production halt rationale to the Operations Director who doesn’t understand cybersecurity risks, and pressure from 150 production workers worried about overtime/layoffs if contract lost.

-If Option B (Parallel Verification): Round 2 reveals forensics found GaboonGrabber accessed SCADA system credentials - can’t confirm if ICS was compromised without multi-day audit.
-Race to complete verification before Friday deadline while maintaining safe production and managing Sarah’s escalating demands for delivery confirmation.
+If Option B (Parallel Verification): Round 2 reveals forensics found GaboonGrabber accessed SCADA system credentials – can’t confirm if ICS was compromised without multi-day audit.
+Race to complete verification before Friday deadline while maintaining safe production and managing the client’s escalating demands for delivery confirmation.

-If Option C (Production Priority): Round 2 discovers environmental monitoring system displayed false “normal” readings for 6 hours - GaboonGrabber had accessed temperature sensors.
+If Option C (Production Priority): Round 2 discovers environmental monitoring system displayed false “normal” readings for 6 hours – GaboonGrabber had accessed temperature sensors.
 Actual steel processing temperature exceeded safe limits, risking equipment damage and worker burns.
-Now must address safety incident, equipment verification, and potential OSHA reporting while Linda still demands Friday delivery.
+Now must address safety incident, equipment verification, and potential safety authority reporting while the Operations Director still demands Friday delivery.

 Round 2: Safety Verification & Production Impact (30-35 min)